MarcelHebert/Fixit/README.md

-Before you run this program you should get the latest version of Java at the time I'm uploadin this it is JDK Development Kit 22.0.1
+Before you run this program you should get the latest version of Java at the time I'm uploading this it is JDK Development Kit 22.0.1

 Get it from this link.